nobbs/terraform-provider-ghsecret/README.md

 **Caution:** the ephemeral key pair requires a random number generator for secure key generation.
 This provider uses a random number generator seeded with data derived from the hash of the cleartext data to ensure that the ephemeral key pair is deterministic for a given cleartext.
-This is done, since Terraform expects consitent results for a given input and the encryption otherwise would result in different outputs for the same input on each run.
+This is done, since Terraform expects constant results for a given input and the encryption otherwise would result in different outputs for the same input on each run.
 This is most likely not to be considered secure in a **strict cryptographic sense**, but still an improvement over ending up with plain text secrets in the Terraform state.